JackEdTaylor/expra-wise24/lecture/general/assignments.md

 The ExPra report is the final exam for the research project.
 The report is graded, and determines your final mark for the course.

 You will write your ExPra reports individually (not as a group), reporting on the research question you investigated.
-Because the ExPra should be an individual assignment, **you cannot share titles, figures, tables, etc.**.
+Because the ExPra should be an individual assignment, **you cannot share titles, figures, tables, etc. with your group**.

 ExPra report submissions must: